ettore9x9/patrolling_robot/README.md

 ### ROS messages and actions ###

 For building interfaces between nodes, in this package there are some custom messages and actions:
- - `MoveCamera.msg`: raise, pitch and omega commands for changing the robot's field of view.
+ - `MoveCamera.msg`: raise, pitch, and omega commands for changing the robot's field of view.
- - `RoomConnection.msg`: couple of strings that identifies a door and a location in the environment.
+ - `RoomConnection.msg`: a couple of strings that identify a door and a location in the environment.
  - `AskPosition.srv`: `rosbot_state` interface, to ask the robot's or location's position.
    - *Request*: the name of the location or the robot.
-   - *Reply*: the x, y coordinates of the requested object in space.
+   - *Reply*: the x and y coordinates of the requested object in space.
  - `RoomInformation.srv`: it carries the meaning of a detected marker.
    - *Request*: marker id number.
-   - *Reply*: name of the room, its x and y position and a list of RoomConnection messages.
+   - *Reply*: name of the room, its x and y position, and a list of RoomConnection messages.
- - `SetRoomPosition.srv`: tell the `rosbot_state` whic is the position of a location.
+ - `SetRoomPosition.srv`: tell the `rosbot_state` which is the position of a location.
    - *Request*: room's name, and its x and y coordinates.
    - *Reply*: bool set to true when the work is completed.